apache/singa/README.md

 ###Building SINGA From Sources

 The build system of SINGA is based on GNU autotools.
 To build singa, you need gcc version >= 4.8.2.
+To support visualization, you need python2.7.x.
 The common steps to build SINGA can be:

 	1.Extract source files;